-4 Tips to Help You Stay Active While Traveling
+4 Tips on How to Exercise While Traveling

-Whether you are on vacation or a business trip, you can still get your workout into your day.
-You may have to adjust your usual routine, but you’ll find many options available to get a good workout.
+Whether you are on vacation or a business trip, you can still get your workout into your day to stay in shape.
+You may have to adjust your usual routine, but you’ll find many options available to get a good workout while traveling.

 1. Plan ahead.

 - If you’re staying at a hotel, visit the website ahead of time to check out their amenities.
 Many hotels have a swimming pool, fitness center, onsite trainers and/or group exercise classes.

 - Are there any walking tours in the area?
 Walking tours are a safe way to see the city you are visiting, while moving and burning some calories.